Raw Water Clarification

-NSF-Certified PAM for Drinking Water Treatment
+regulated-use PAM for regulated water Treatment

 How PAM Works

-Coagulation Aid (APAM, NSF Grade)
+Coagulation Aid (APAM, Document-Reviewed Grade)

 After alum or PAC addition, micro-flocs form but are too small and fragile to settle efficiently.
-Adding 0.5-2 ppm of food-grade APAM bridges these micro-flocs into large, dense flocs that settle in 20-40 minutes instead of 2-4 hours.
+Adding 0.5-2 ppm of regulated-use APAM bridges these micro-flocs into large, dense flocs that settle in 20-40 minutes instead of 2-4 hours.

 • Molecular weight: 12-18 million Da